Benedixx/Symspellpy-documentation-helper/readme.md

-# LlamaIndex Documentation Helper
+# Symspellpy Documentation Helper

-LlamaIndex documentation helper is a tool to help developer to ask anything about llamaIndex documentation
+Symspellpy documentation helper is a tool to help developer to ask anything about symspellpy documentation